Agent Cards: Capability Discovery Standard for AI Agents¶

 A machine-readable JSON descriptor at a well-known URL advertising an agent's capabilities, protocols, authentication, and skills — enabling automated discovery without docs or hardcoded integrations.

 Orchestrators in multi-agent systems need to discover what sub-agents can do.
-Without a standard format, discovery requires reading docs, hardcoding capability lists, or per-agent config.
-Agent cards provide a structured capability contract — analogous to OpenAPI specs for HTTP APIs — that a client agent reads programmatically.
+Without a standard format, discovery means reading docs, hardcoding capability lists, or keeping per-agent config.
+An agent card gives a client agent a structured capability contract it reads programmatically.
+The card works like an OpenAPI spec for HTTP APIs.

-The A2A protocol formalized agent cards as its discovery mechanism, but the concept is useful independently of A2A for any system that needs machine-readable capability advertisements.
+The A2A protocol formalized agent cards as its discovery mechanism.
+The concept works on its own too, for any system that needs machine-readable capability advertisements.

-Agent cards are hosted at a well-known path under the agent's base URL:
+Agent cards live at a well-known path under the agent's base URL:

 {base-url}/.well-known/agent-card.json

-Clients fetch the card via HTTP GET, following the RFC 8615 well-known URI convention.
+Clients fetch the card with an HTTP GET, following the RFC 8615 well-known URI convention.

 An agent card contains these top-level fields: